nkasica/Image-Classification-Model/README.md

 # Image Classification Model

-Utilizing the TensorFlow library and Keras API, I created a deep-learning image classification model that can distinguish between pictures of cats and dogs!
-My model uses a convolutional neural network to predict image classes with an accuracy greater than 95%.
+Image Classification is the process of analyzing pixel patterns in images in order to separates images into distinct classes.
+Utilizing the TensorFlow library and Keras API, I built my own image classification model which can distinguish between images of cats and dogs with over 95% accuracy!